kvinzheng/InTuneNation_Backend/README.md

 }));
 ```

+## Create Local Data Base ##

+Create the database locally.
+1. For running development environment locally, from the command line run the following commands: ```createdb ppp_dev```
+2. To run all of the tests locally, From the command line run the following commands: ```createdb ppp_test```
+3. Seed the database.
+From the command line run the following commands:```knex migrate:rollback && knex migrate:latest && knex seed:run```

 ## Testing ##
 In order to run our routing test, please type **run** ```npm test``` in your terminal